 1. Trier: A City of Roman Influences

 Another must-see Roman site is Aula Palatina (Konstantin-Basilika).
-Built in the time of Emperor Constantine and fully restored (it's now a church), the building's most impressive feature is Constantine's Throne Room, the world's largest hall from antiquity, it can be toured and is home to frequent concerts and events.
+Built in the time of Emperor Constantine and fully restored (it's now a church), the building's most impressive feature is Constantine's Throne Room.
+Known as the world's largest hall from antiquity, it can be toured and is home to frequent concerts and events.